isomerpages/moe-bartleysec/_our-holistic-curriculum/Instructional Programmes/Assessment Matters.md

 7) Students who did not attain at least a 75% in attendance may not be allowed to sit for exams.
 Please note that absence from school shall be permitted when it is supported by a Medical Certificate (MC) or Parents Letter covering 4 days per semester only stating special reasons other than medical.

-**Absence from Weighted Assessment (WA) and Examinations** <br>
+##### Absence from Weighted Assessment (WA) and Examinations** <br>
-8) A student who is absent for a paper due to illness must produce a medical certificate (only medical certificates from a doctor registered with the Singapore Medical Council are accepted).
-For students with a valid reason for their absence, ‘VR’ (valid reason) would be reflected for the CA/SA and a proration of the marks will be reflected in the semestral reports.
+8)
+If a student is unwell on the day of an assessment, he/she has to consult a doctor and get a medical certificate for the day of absence.
+The medical certificate must be submitted to the Form Teacher immediately when the student returns to school.
+Upon receipt of the medical certificate, the status of the assessment grade will be reflected as “MC”.
+Proration of marks, based on the other weighted assessments for the year, will be computed and reflected in the progress report accordingly.
+Only medical certificates issued by doctors registered with the Singapore Medical Council are accepted.
 9) A student without a medical certificate will be given zero mark for the paper that he/she missed.
 Letters from parents will not be accepted.
 Any student who is absent for any WA/examination will not be able to sit for that particular paper and the paper will be given as a practice paper.
 There is no retest or make-up test as this is consistent with that of the conduct of the national examinations where there is no re-take of examination paper missed.

 10) All documents to validate a student’s absence from school must be submitted to the Form Teacher immediately, once the student returns to school.